PaddlePaddle/Paddle/doc/design/async_devices.md

 ## Problem

 We often use heterogeneous devices, like GPU, FPGA, in a deep learning platform.
 The computation on heterogeneous devices is usually asynchronous and non-blocking.
-The computation tasks are offloaded to heterogeneous devices and programmers can wait until computation finished and fetched results.
-Heterogeneous devices can usually execute simultaneously.
-For example, Fermi architecture (compute capability 2.0+) can simultaneously support
+The computation tasks are offloaded to heterogeneous devices and programmers must wait for the computation finished and then fetch results.
+Heterogeneous devices are usually able to execute simultaneously.
+For example, Fermi architecture (CUDA compute capability 2.0+) can simultaneously support

 * execute CUDA kernels
 * host-to-device memory copy